-Image source: Bloglovin
+Image source: Bloglovin’

 For Facebook posts, 90% of micro-influencers charge $250 or less, and 97% charge less than $500.
-Twitter is even less expensive, with 83% of micro-influencers charging less than $150 per post, and 96% charging less than $200.
+Twitter is even less expensive, with 83% of them charging less than $150 per post, and 96% charging less than $200.

 What do these differences in cost really mean for your influencer marketing campaign?

-4. Micro vs Macro – Relevance
+4. Micro vs. Macro-Influencers: Relevance

-Let’s say a restaurant owner wants to promote her new restaurant.
-It may not be ideal for her to work with a macro-influencer like Jack Douglass.
+Let’s say a restaurant owner wants to promote their new restaurant.
+It may not be ideal for them to work with a macro-influencer like Jack Douglass.
 Because Jack isn’t relevant to their business.

-5. Micro vs Macro – Trust and Authenticity
+5. Micro vs. Macro-Influencers: Trust and Authenticity

 According to TapInfluence, the ROI of influencer marketing is 11x higher that of traditional advertising.
 Why?
 Because consumers prefer to hear about products and services from “real” people rather than brands.